JWALL000/JWALL000/README.md

 [Brief Introduction - Remove this afterwards]

-I am a recent graduate with a profound interest in technology and a dedication to solving complex problems.
+👋 Welcome to my GitHub portfolio!
+I am currently pursuing a bachelor's degree in Cyber Security at IU University.
+My passion for computers and software started as far back as I can remember, driving me to constantly expand my skills in technology and security.
+With a strong thirst for knowledge and a natural curiosity, I’m always eager to tackle new challenges, fix complex issues, and identify potential vulnerabilities and threats.

+Thank you for your time—please see my certifications and lab simulations below!.

 ## Objective
 [Provide Objective - Remove this afterwards]]